mayeco/patagonia/tsc-fix.md

 **TERMINATION CONDITIONS**:

-- If no TypeScript files found: Ask the developer for files and STOP
+- If no TypeScript files are found: Ask the developer for the files and STOP.
-- If errors are complex: Ask the developer for clarification and STOP
+- If errors are complex: Ask the developer for clarification and STOP.
-- Always require developer confirmation before applying fixes
+- Always require the developer's confirmation before applying fixes.

 ## STEPS